Fertility Hub

 About Our Service

-In our Fertility Hub we offer a wide range of investigations and tests for couples experiencing difficulties conceiving.
+Our Fertility Hub offers a wide range of investigations and tests for couples experiencing difficulties conceiving.
 Our dedicated team is committed to providing compassionate and patient-centred care.

-This service is offered to patients within the Coombe Hospital catchment area.
-A GP referral is required to access the service.
+This service is available to patients within The Coombe Hospital catchment area, via GP referral.

 Female: